Rulkov map: Analysis

 The dynamics of the Rulkov map can be analyzed by analyzing the dynamics of its one dimensional fast submap.
 Since the variable $y$ evolves very slowly, for moderate amount of time it can be treated as a parameter with constant value in the $x$ variable's evolution equation (which we now call as one dimensional fast submap because as compared to $y$, $x$ is a fast variable).
 Depending on the value of $y$, this submap can have either one or three fixed points.
 One of these fixed points is stable, another is unstable and third may change the stability.
 As $y$ increases, two of these fixed points (stable one and unstable one) merge and disappear by saddle-node bifurcation.

+Coupling

+Coupling of two neurons has been investigated by Irina Bashkirtseva and Alexander Pisarchik who explored transitions between stationary, periodic, quasiperiodic, and chaotic regimes.
+They also addresses the additional consequences of random disturbances on this system, leading to noise-induced transitions between periodic and chaotic stochastic oscillations.

+Other applications

+Adaptations of the Rulkov map have found applications in labor and industrial economics, particularly in the realm of corporate dynamics.
+The proposed framework leverages synchronization and chaos regularization to account for dynamic transitions among multiple equilibria, incorporate skewness and idiosyncratic elements, and unveil the influence of effort on corporate profitability.
+The results are substantiated through empirical validation with real-world data.
+Orlando and Bufalo introduced a deterministic model based on the Rulkov map, effectively modeling volatility fluctuations in corporate yields and spreads, even during distressed periods like COVID-19.
+Comparing it to the ARIMA-EGARCH model, designed for handling various volatility aspects, both models yield comparable results.
+Nevertheless, the deterministic nature of the Rulkov map model may provide enhanced explanatory capabilities.

+Other applications of the Rulkov map include memristors, financial markets, biological systems, etc.